Who we are

 Todd was Director of Survey Research for the Centre for Economic Research and Policy Analysis as well as Assistant Professor of Political Science at Appalachian State University.
 He is a graduate of the University of California at Davis (BA in International Relations), San Francisco State University (MA International Relations), and the State University of New York at Stony Brook (PhD Political Science).
 A political psychologist by training, Todd has extensive experience conducting surveys and experiments.
 His current research focuses on political attitudes and intergroup relations.

-Katherine Nichols - Lecturer in Applied Social Sciences
+Dr Will Mason - Lecturer in Applied Social Sciences

 Dr Aneta Piekut - Lecturer in Quantitative Social Sciences